 The 2011/12 season, the won in which Real won back La Liga, also represented Di Maria’s crowning achievement.
 Fast, technical and able to read the play like few others, the left-footed winger provided 15 assists in the Primera Division.
 Such achievements tend to go unnoticed in world football and in Di Maria’s case things weren’t much different.

 By 2014, Real Madrid‘s notorious star favoring policy was seeing them link up with Colombia’s James Rodriguez.
-This lead to an unceremonious break-up with Di Maria.
-A panic buy followed and for £59.7 million, the Argentine became a Manchester United man.
+This lead to an unceremonious break-up with Angel Di Maria.
+Worse still, an injury and pressure of the Real Madrid hierarchy lead to Fideo being benched for Argentina’s World Cup final against Germany.
+A panic transaction followed and for £59.7 million, the Argentine became a Manchester United man.

 The uneventful days at Manchester United